 1 handful fresh cilantro, chopped

 1 lime, cut into wedges

 Pour 1 tablespoon olive oil into a large pan and add chopped onions and garlic.
 Fry on medium heat until onions and garlic are slightly brown.
 Your kitchen will smell terrific, and you’re just getting started!
 Add vegetable broth, stewed tomatoes, both chili powders, salt, and cumin.
 Simmer for 15-20 minutes until tomatoes are cooked through.

-Add black beans and corn and continue simmering for 10 minutes until all ingredients are thoroughly combined.
+Add black beans and corn and continue simmering for 10 minutes until all ingredients are thoroughly heated and the taste melds together.
 Meanwhile, cut tortillas into thin strips.
 Place strips in olive oil in a medium-sized frying pan (cast iron is great!)
 Fry strips on both sides until brown and crispy, then remove from pan.
-Place them on paper towel to absorb excess olive oil.
+Place them on a paper towel to absorb excess olive oil.

 Serves 4-6 hungry guests.
 This soup is especially good with vegan, gluten-free cornbread and/or beer.
 If you do end up with leftovers, you can freeze them, or devour them in the next couple of days.
 You will be utterly delighted by this simple, inexpensive, and satisfying meal.
 Stay warm and enjoy!

 |Don't you just hate it when you are looking for a recipe, and you have to scroll through dozens of pages before you get to the recipe way down at the bottom of the page?